 Calculator

 Enter a starting weekly dose, target dose, step size and interval.
 The calculator returns a step-by-step escalation schedule and the total number of weeks to reach the target.
-Defaults follow the retatrutide Phase 3 ladder (1 → 12 mg in 4-week steps).
+Defaults follow the reta Phase 3 ladder (1 → 12 mg in 4-week steps).
+For mechanism context, read how reta works.

 For in-vitro laboratory research planning.
 Not medical advice.